-- 6. Poor academic practice will be dealt with informally under the authority of the senior academic leader for the relevant course, or nominee.
-Poor academic practice is likely to be found where: - a.
-The student is at the early stages of their academic career (e.g. first year undergraduates or first semester international students studying in the UK for the first time) and so has a defensible ignorance of the rules on good academic practice; or

-- b.
-A student has copied work without proper referencing, but has identified the source within the body of the text; or - c.
-The academic malpractice is found within a formative assessment. - 7.
-Where poor academic practice is found students may receive one, or a combination of: - a. informal advice; - b. a formal caution; - c. the removal of any advantage gained from the poor academic practice (e.g. marking where copied content is ignored or taken as referenced); - d. voiding the attempt and requiring the student to resubmit the assessment as a first sit; - e. referral for study skills tuition. - 8.
-Repeated acts of poor academic performance are likely to be considered academic misconduct.
+- 7. Poor academic practice will be dealt with under the authority of the Academic Integrity Tutor or Course Leader for the relevant course, or nominee.
+It should be borne in mind that poor academic practice may be likely to occur when students are at the early stages of their academic career (or are studying in the UK for the first time and so have an understandable unfamiliarity with the principles of good academic practice.
+It may also occur in formative assessment, the purpose of which is to facilitate learning and enable students to familiarise themselves with assessment techniques and practices before proceeding to credit-bearing assessment tasks.
+In this context, the discussion and handling of poor academic practice is important in helping students' development of sound academic skills. - 8.
+Where poor academic practice is found students may receive one, or a combination of: - a. informal advice; - b. the removal of any advantage gained from the poor academic practice (e.g. marking where copied content is ignored or taken as referenced); - c. voiding the attempt and requiring the student to resubmit the assessment as a first sit; - d. referral for study skills tuition.